-- 82. The council faces growing service pressures for reasons of: cost, volume and complexity.
-Service pressures do not include the effects of changes in funding. - 83.
+- 81. The council faces growing service pressures for reasons of: cost, volume and complexity.
+Service pressures do not include the effects of changes in funding. - 82.
 The council's service pressures largely arise from demand and price pressures within adult social care and children's services.
 The following paragraphs provide examples illustrating some of the continuing demand pressures on the council's budget.

-Children with Special Educational Needs or an Education, Health and Care Plan
+Children with Special Educational Needs and Disabilities

-84. Figure 1 shows the number of children with a Statement of Special Educational Needs or an Education, Health and Care Plan increased by 44% over the period from 2010 to 2018, with rises of 19% and 13% in the most recent two years (which coincided with a reduction in funding per pupil of 7%).
+83. Figure 1 shows the number of children with a Statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHCP) increased by 44% over the period from 2010 to 2018, with rises of 19% and 13% in the most recent two years (which coincided with a reduction in funding per pupil of 7%).